AroraPranav/CMPE_131_Team-9/readme.md

 - run run.py

 How to use:
   To use this website, login or create an account then, simply just search what kind of building you are looking for, you can explore or buy one.
-And if you are an seller, you can always create a new post.
+And if you are a seller, you can always create a new post.

 Version: python 3.9.5